Taiko2k/Tauon/docs/guide.md

  3) Re-import your music from the new location to any playlist
  4) Finally, drag and drop the old XSPF playlist back in to re-import.

-### ReplayGain

-Basic support for ReplayGain exists.
-When enabled, volume will be adjusted according to ReplayGain metadata in track tags.

-Only applies to local playback.
-If no ReplayGain metadata exists, no adjustments will be made.

 Web components